starlord-daniel/PostgresFlaskInterface/README.md

 # Postgres Flask Web Interface
 A Flask website that can access your Postgres server.
+Based on basic Flask architecture from my [Flask Rest Repo](https://github.com/starlord-daniel/flask-rest)

 # Deploy
 Click here to deploy this solution to your Azure account.